 - how to handle pay raises and bonus allocation?

-- how do people relate to one another?
+- how do we relate to one another?

 - who am I, and what do I get out of this?

 For team topics, often the proposals were made by voluntary teams of people: they just had a need or an interest in fixing the tension.

 Some teams had a shared ‘handbook’ or ‘onboarding’ manual that they constantly updated as things were figured out.
 These manuals captured ‘the way things are done here’ for that particular team or company and were often captured not in some fancy document, but something like a OneNote file or a wiki.

 The fundamental basis of this approach is to avoid the wasted effort of trying to predict everything up front.
 These teams know that such an intellectual exercise is totally pointless: they have deeply understood that nobody can predict the future; it’s better to start “quick and dirty” and learn as they go.
 Furthermore, there could be a ‘backlog‘ of items to be tackled ordered by priority of needing to be fixed.